Gas turbines are an efficient and reliable way of powering a whole range of things, including:

 It seems that this first gas turbine had no practical purpose.
 However, it is an excellent demonstration of the theory which is at the centre of all modern gas turbines.

-Around 1500 years later, Leonardo da Vinci sketched a smoke jack which also employs the same principals as modern day gas turbines.
+Around 1500 years later, Leonardo da Vinci sketched a smoke jack which also employs the same principles as modern day gas turbines.
 In this invention, as smoke rose up the chimney it would turn the blades of a horizontal turbine.
 A sequence of wheels and a chain would then turn, ultimately turning a spit to cook meat.

 It was not until 1791 however, that a patent was awarded for the first true gas turbine.
 John Barber, an English inventor, designed a turbine to power a horseless carriage, which includes many of the same principles used in modern turbines.